 This post will show you how in details to update or reinstall device drivers.

-Create new partition on your removable drive
+3] Create a new partition on your removable drive

 If you never connected your hard drive to your PC earlier and are trying to connect it for the first time, then, the drive may not be detected since you do not have any partitions created for it.
-However, the same may be recognized by Windows Disk Management tool.
+However, the same may be recognized by the Windows Disk Management tool.
 So, verify if Disk Management tool can locate the external hard drive.